 Academic Advisory Board

-Rudolf Bernhardt: Former Judge and President, European Court of Human Rights; Former Director of the Max Planck Institute for Comparative Public Law and International Law, Heidelberg
+Rudolf Bernhardt: Former Judge and President, European Court of Human Rights; Director emeritus, Max Planck Institute for Comparative Public Law and International Law, Heidelberg

 Annabel Brett: Reader in the History of Political Thought, University of Cambridge

 Anthony Carty, Professor of Public Law, University of Tsinghua, Beijing